 to make clearance for the spark plug and wire.

 Can't find the answer to your question?
-Feel free to give us a call at 435-215-6511 or send us an email.
+Feel free to send us an email.